-For example, if the E2E throughput was considered as the utility of a connection, the U{Netw} is denoted as throughput utility function (TUF), which is the focus of this paper.
-In the case of a TUF, the specific utility functions $U{\text{Netw},i}$ in Eqn.
+For example, if the E2E throughput was considered as the utility of a connection, the U{Netw} is denoted as throughput utility function (TUF).
+In this case, the specific utility functions $U{\text{Netw},i}$ in Eqn.
 2 can characterize the change of the throughput, introduced as m-utility function in Section 4, or the fluctuation of the throughput, i.e. the coefficient of throughput variation, denoted as c-utility function.
-The m-utility function captures the effect of loss and the c-utility function the effect of delay jitter.
-A NUF reflecting the impact of one-way delays could be defined as well, but this is a matter of future work.